by Tammy Taylor

 I washed & dried my jars and heated water for my canning lids.
-I placed the flat disk of the 2-part canning lid into the hot water to soften the rubber seal & then went to work on the preparations.
-I cut up all the cucumbers, some with the seed section cut out, some peeled, some just sliced into spears.
+The flat disk of the 2-part canning lid was placed into the hot water to soften the rubber seal & then I went to work on the preparations.
+The cucumbers were all cut up with some with the seed section cut out, some peeled, some just sliced into spears.

 Then I mixed up the Mrs. Wages mix per the package directions and got the mixture boiling, stirring constantly.
 I poured the hot mix into the packed jars leaving about 1/2″ from the top of the jar.
 A rubber spatula was used to remove any trapped air bubbles between the cucumbers.
 I wiped the rim of each jar, screwed on the 2-part canning lid and turned the hot jars upside down.
 I don’t like to process my pickles using a water-bath canner, as I’m concerned that may be one of the reasons my pickles were always soft.
 This procedure typically seals the lid fine overnight, then I can store them in the fridge.

 I MUST say here that I’m not recommending that you skip the canning process, I’m just showing what I did with these cucumbers.
 I figure back in ‘the day’ they made pickles by soaking raw cucumbers in brine in big crocks in the cellar, so it must be the brine itself that preserves the cucumbers.
 This time I decided not to put my cucumbers through the water-bath canning process.
 BUT you’ll need to read the USDA’s recommendations on safe canning and decide for yourself.